Gjilan: Culture

+The City Theatre of Gjilan, built in 1944, is the main cultural institution in the city.
+In 2024, it hosted 116 performances and premieres, drawing over 16,000 visitors.

 Flaka e Janarit

-Flaka e Janarit is a cultural event that starts on January 11 in Gjilan with a symbolic opening of the flame, to keep up with various cultural activities to 31 January of each year.
-It gathers thousands of artists and art lovers from all the Albanian territories, who for three consecutive weeks transform the city into a cultural metropolis.
+Flaka e Janarit is a cultural event that starts on 11th of January in Gjilan with a symbolic opening of the flame, to keep up with various cultural activities to 31st of January of each year.
+It gathers thousands of artists and art lovers from all the Albanian lands, who for three consecutive weeks transform the city into a cultural metropolis.
 The nation's martyrs are honored through values of art by this event, which began before the 10th anniversary of the assassination of writer, activist and patriot Jusuf Gërvalla, along with Kadri Zeka and Bardhosh Gërvalla.
 It was exactly the tenth anniversary without these three martyrs of freedom and from coincidence of these murders in a same date on 11 January, this event got this name "Flaka e Janarit".

 There are 41 mosques in Gjilan.

 Sports

-Gjilan is home to the basketball club KB Drita, the football clubs SC Gjilani and FC Drita and the volleyball club KV Drita, male and female competition the most successful club in Gjilan's history.
-It also has the football club which is in the 2nd league KF Bashkimi from Koretin, a village in Gjilan.
+Gjilan is home to the basketball club KB Drita, the football clubs SC Gjilani and FC Drita, and the volleyball club KV Drita.
+It also has the KF Bashkimi Gjilan football club which competes in the Third League.

 Gjilan hosts the biggest derby in Kosovo, the Kosovo Derby, between FC Drita and SC Gjilani.
 Both of the clubs are from the city, which draw thousands of viewers inside the Gjilan City Stadium.